- GAP 200.100, Capital Equipment Purchases on Sponsored Projects

 - Equipment Screening form, if required

-- Relevant approvals from OSP or other offices as dictated by the award and purchase terms
+- Relevant approvals from PAFM or other offices as dictated by the award and purchase terms

 - Coordinating with Plant Accounting to ensure that the University's capital asset records are accurate and up-to-date